⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 60%

-Revenue generated from consumer and small business credit card products.
+Interest income and fees generated from credit card products.

 Consumer Loans